mathesong/petprep/docs/workflows.rst

     )

 The PET reference volume is aligned to the skull-stripped anatomical image using the method selected via :option:`--pet2anat-method`.
+The anatomical image is first cropped with FSL's ``robustfov`` and masked to focus the alignment on brain tissue (ANTs receives the unmasked cropped image together with its mask).
 By default, the workflow runs FreeSurfer's ``mri_coreg`` with the number of degrees of freedom set via the :option:`--pet2anat-dof` flag.
 Alternative modes include FreeSurfer's ``mri_robust_register`` (``--pet2anat-method robust``) and ANTs rigid registration (``--pet2anat-method ants``).
 Both alternatives are limited to rigid-body alignment (6 DoF).
 The resulting affine is converted to ITK format for downstream application, along with its inverse.

 Resampling PET runs onto standard spaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~